Monday, July 9, 2012

 • 2 tbsp dried cherries

-• 1/4 of an avocado, cubed
+• 1/4 an avocado, cubed

 • 1 tbsp olive oil + 2 tbsp balsamic vinegar